 - Digital Logistics expressly offers its services only to "entrepreneurs".
 Pursuant to § 14 of the German Civil Code (BGB), the user is an entrepreneur if, when entering into the contract, he or she acts as a natural person or legal entity or partnership with legal capacity in the exercise of his or her commercial or independent professional activity.

 - Deviating, conflicting or supplementary terms and conditions of the user shall not become part of the contract.
 If there is no agreement, the legal regulations apply.

 - By using the services offered by Digital Logistics, users consent to Digital Logistics' GTC.
 Users who do not consent to the GTC are prohibited from using Digital Logistcs' services.
 A user uses the data from the time he/she retrieves information from the internet portal.
 This is to be seen independently of whether the user receives the data via the Internet portal or outside of it (e.g. by telephone or e-mail).
 A data use is therefore already present when making contact and when creating a request.

 Submitting a request

-- To submit a request, the user fills out all mandatory fields of the registration form on the platform https://www.warehousing1.com completely.
+- To submit a request, the user fills out all mandatory fields of the registration form on the portal https://www.warehousing1.com completely.
 Digital Logistics reserves the right to refuse registrations.
 If the User's master data change, the User must inform Digital Logistics immediately.
 A request can also be made by telephone or e-mail.

 - Wird eine Anfrage bei Digital Logistics nach einer Dienstleistung, insbesondere nach eCommerce Fulfillment-Dienstleistungen, gestellt, wird Digital Logistics dazu beauftragt dem Nutzer ein oder mehrere Angebot der Digital Logistics oder von Anbietern für eine solche Dienstleistung zu stellen.
 Die Anfragestellung ist kostenlos und unverbindlich.